 Pour mixture on surface and spread evenly using a combing action in one direction over entire surface.

 Do not persist in re-spreading the mixture as it sets up, otherwise it will not self-level during the curing

 Do not pour more than 1/8" thick in an application.
 Mix only as much as you can pour and spread at one time.

 At initial pour, air bubbles created during the mixing process will usually rise to the surface by themselves

 and disappear.
 However, because Glaze Coat is very thick, it is usually necessary to help this process along

-immediately after pouring.
+immediately after pouring and spreading.
 Surface bubbles MUST be removed when surface is still wet, not once surface begins

 the curing process or else bubbles will turn into dimples once fully cured.
 Blow gently on the surface to force